 You have the data.
-Sales numbers, inventory levels, customer behavior, foot traffic, conversion rates.
+Sales numbers, inventory levels, customer behaviour, foot traffic, conversion rates.

 But it's all trapped in spreadsheets, databases, and disconnected systems.